dilyn-corner/KISS-kde/README.md

 __gettext__: I have opted not to include internationalization.
 This was done in two parts:

-1) Hobble `ki18n` by removing the gettext dependency
+1) Hobble `ki18n` by removing the `gettext` dependency

-2) Delete all translation files from packages which 'require' them.
+2) Delete all translation files located in `po` from packages which 'require' them.

 If you would like to have languages besides english available, it should be quite easy.
 First, package `gettext`.
 Second, remove the patch in the `ki18n` package.
 Finally, simply remove `rm -rf po` from each build script in which it appears.
 This is probably trivial (cough `sed` cough).

+Additionally, there are packages which I had to go further to remove `gettext` and `intltool` from.
+It shouldn't be too hard to find them on your own (the patches are sanely named, `remove-gettext.patch` and `remove-intltool.patch`).
+Fix up the build files as required!

 __dbus__: The dreaded(?) question.